 Mind you, he never did use Distant Mother Reality by Eric Matthews.

-You can find out the actual story behind the edition of Blue Jam that was taken off air in Fun At One – The Story Of Comedy At BBC Radio 1, available in paperback here or from the Kindle Store here.
-There’s also a feature on just how much of an impact the very first Blue Jam had on me in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+There’s also a feature on just how much of an impact the very first Blue Jam had on me in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can hear me and Phil Catterall discussing the Boxing Day edition of The Chris Morris Music Show in the Looks Unfamiliar Christmas Extra here.
+The Boxing Day Special of The Chris Morris Music Show is one of Phil Catterall’s choices in the Looks Unfamiliar Christmas Extra, which you can listen to here.

 © Tim Worthington.